bagelHacks/CertificationReviews/OSCP Review 2021.md

 ### Results

-Preparing for this test was one of the best choices for my career.
+I have grown tremendously from the start to finnish.
+I learned about so many different resources and sometime along the road I realized just how truly vast the field of CyberSecurity is.
+If you enjoy learning (like me), then this would certianly intensify your hunger.
 Performing all of the different hacking techniques raised my technical understanding of cyber attacks.
 Working as a Cyber Defender, I would see different attacks and think "Oh I've done this one before".
 I think this test is good for anyone who can afford the time commitment.
 My knowledge working in the field helped, but I think even someone without any previous I.T. knowledge can ace this exam.
 With plenty of inexpensive learning options to choose from I am happy that this knowledge can be learned even without buying the exam.

 ### Resources